zappedx/HyperTweaks/README.md

 > [!CAUTION]
 > - Only tested on HyperOS 3.
-> - Run at your own risk on HyperOS 1 & 2.
+> - Make sure you know how to access recovery to factory reset.
 > - I'm not responsible for bootloops.

 # Tutorial